sphinx-doc/sphinx/doc/markup/misc.rst

    means that by default, Sphinx generates such column specs for such tables.
    Use the :rst:dir:`tabularcolumns` directive to get finer control over such tables.

+.. rubric:: Footnotes

+.. [#] At the moment only the epub builder distinguishes between the builder format and the builder name.